Magazines are a key component of any modern sporting rifle. Mags are one of the best and easiest ways to customize your gun.

 It is compatible with the STANAG 4179 specification and all rifles and carbines that adhere to it.
 This mag's mil-spec aluminum walls are hard-anodized.
 It is a lower-profile option than any two 30-round mags taped or clipped together, although the length is similar.

 If you are looking for a mag pouch for this magazine, any option with a dual-mag pocket should work well.
 This mag is engineered with overall mechanical simplicity in mind to increase its dependability.
-The resilient cadmium-coated coil springs are corrosion-resistant, require no lubrication and are non-binding.
+The resilient cadmium-coated coil springs are corrosion-resistant, require no lubrication, and are non-binding.

-Take-down is ease to do without using any tools.
+Take-down is easy to do without using any tools.
 One special feature is the ability to effortlessly seat this mag on a closed bolt when it is fully loaded.
 According to Surefire, it is safe to store the mag fully loaded for long periods.
 Nevertheless, no one would recommend doing this.
-I would treat this supposed feature more as insurance case you absent-mindedly leave it loaded.
+I would treat this supposed feature more as insurance in case you absent-mindedly leave it loaded.

 This is a top-quality mag that has a low-profile despite its ample 60-round capacity.
 If you want that much firepower and are not bothered by the extra heft, this is a great option.
-The best features are the high capacity, the quality springs and the easy take-down.
+The best features are the high capacity, the quality springs, and the easy take-down.

 So, you want to be 'that guy' at the range?
 If you live in a jurisdiction where this beast is legal, why not?
 Magpul's 60-round drum mag is sure to attract plenty of attention.
 It will also tone your arm muscles if you decide to use it for practical purposes, but who knows, the heavy firepower could save your life.

 It could also make for a very fun prairie dog hunt.
 This is the largest-capacity PMAG to date.
 The drum design keeps the mag to a low profile, allowing easy handling and shooting from prone.
-The mag has a foolproof loading lever, a paint pen dot matrix for labeling and a rear capacity indicator window.
+The mag has a foolproof loading lever, a paint pen dot matrix for labeling, and a rear capacity indicator window.

 The lever is ratcheted to take the load off of the spring for easy manual loading.
 This mag is compatible with most STANAG 4179 platforms, including all AR-15-style rifles and even a few others.
 The mag will seat fully loaded on a closed bolt but will hold the bolt open upon firing the last round.
 It is compatible with most loading devices that other PMAGs work with.
-Like all PMAGs, made in the USA.
+Like all PMAGs, it is made in the USA.

 If you need a high-capacity mag from a top manufacturer, you can't beat this option.
 The top features of this mag are the ease of loading and the load-checking window.

 It can be fun to experiment with different styles of magazine to see which works best for you.
 We recommend trying a few before settling on a favorite.
 Choosing the right mag can make a huge difference in your shooting effectiveness and comfort.
-No matter which mags from our list you choose, have fun and shoot safe.
+No matter which mag from our list you choose, have fun and shoot safe.